 When should a parent call the doctor?

-Call your provider or the YNHH COVID-19 line at 833-ASK-YNHH (833-275-9644) if you know your child has been exposed to someone who tested positive for COVID-19, or if she/he has a high fever and severe cough or worsening respiratory symptoms.
+Call your provider if you know your child has been exposed to someone who tested positive for COVID-19, or if she/he has symptoms such as a high fever, severe cough or worsening respiratory symptoms.

 Families should avoid the emergency room unless their child urgently requires care.
 This will keep emergency services available for the children who need help right away, while protecting others who are at risk.